 In the middle of the trail lies a freshly broken cobble the size of a grapefruit, surrounded by its various bits and pieces.
 I imagine the young boy who must have flung it there, maybe out of boredom, maybe to test his strength, maybe just for the pure hell of it.
-I imagine a boy perhaps about the same age as the one who skipped happily down this trail some fifty years before, oblivious of the fate that lay waiting shortly.
+I imagine a boy perhaps about the same age as the one who skipped happily down this very trail exactly fifty years before, oblivious of the fate that lay waiting shortly.
 And I think about the man the long-ago boy has since become, his path now mostly trod, an unknown, unknowable amount remaining.

 And I think about the ways in which our individual paths were altered, irreversibly and forever, in a single fateful instant.
-I imagine the fabric of spacetime rippling a little from the disturbance, recalibrating, and instantly recalculating a multitude of new futures.
+I imagine the fabric of spacetime rippling a little from the disturbance, recalibrating, instantly recalculating a multitude of new futures, and canceling another.

 The climb to the lip of the falls is steep and difficult, and before long my heart is pounding.
 This is concerning because fatigue breeds mistakes.
 I repeat yesterday’s vow to be very, very careful.
 Even so, part of me is beginning to think that this might just be a really bad idea.
 I feel a little like one of those stock characters from a horror flick, about to open that fateful door as every audience member silently screams Don’t do it!

 Reaching the lip of the falls, I am greeted with a view that brings a flood of memories, and I relive the events of that day with an intensity I have not experienced in decades.
 A strangely familiar blend of wonder and terror washes over me.
 For a moment I am that young boy all over again.
 The reverie is broken by the alarm going off, barely audible over the roar of the falls.
 It is 6:15.
 It is time.